mathemajician/AIQ/Readme.txt

  files and which sample file to read (need to think about latter aspect, maybe change).

 -t threads_to_use Default is the number of cores on the machine.
-But for a multiple threaded agent you might want to set it to be less
+   For a multi threaded agent you might want to set it to be less.

---log  Swtich on output logging
+--log  Switch on output logging

 --simple_mc Use a simple MC sample rather than the stratified sampler.
   Useful for sanity checks and also debugging as it doesn't do any